-QC Terme is bringing a European grand spa experience to America, albeit we are tailoring it to the American audience.
-Governors Island will offer both co-ed hydrotherapy experiences within indoor & outdoor pools as well as more private gender specific treatments.
-Spa Experiences will include all types of body and facial treatments, eucalyptus steam rooms, hammams, aromatic saunas, kneipp-thermal walks, assorted hydro massage pools and a number of unique relaxation rooms.
+In an interview with Sam Liebowitz of The Talking Alternative, Bob Henry discusses how his Governors Island project with QC Terme-Milan is making wellness accessible.
+“It’s not a luxury, it’s a necessity,” says Henry.
+Governors Island will offer co-ed hydrotherapy experiences within indoor and outdoor pools, as well as more private gender-specific treatments.
+Spa experiences will include several body and facial treatments, eucalyptus steam rooms, hammams, aromatic saunas, Kneipp-thermal walks, assorted hydro-massage pools, and a number of relaxation rooms that provide distinct wellness experiences.

-Bob Henry was invited to do an interview regarding the latest Spa treatment regimens, on The Talking Alternative with Sam Liebowitz.
-Below is a video excerpt from that interview discussing how the salt inhalation rooms Robert D. Henry Architects designed for a 5-star Wellness Hotel in Guangzhou, China, might be a possible solution to the poor air quality in China.
-Salt inhalation helps to clear the lungs and reduce moisture in the bronchial system providing improved breathing for those suffering from air pollution, bronchitis and general respiratory problems.
-We designed a whole wellness regimen where guests move from the salt room into a temperate relaxation room then into a snow chamber.
-The hot to cold can boost the immune system, clears the lungs and is the perfect remedy to China’s inner city pollution problem.
+Known as “The Sensuous Architect of Serenity,” Bob discusses the importance of wellness architecture on The Talking Alternative.
+As an example, Bob shows how the salt inhalation rooms Robert D. Henry Architects designed for a 5-star Wellness Hotel in Guangzhou, China, might be a possible remedy to the poor air quality.
+Salt inhalation is the beginning of a whole wellness regimen where guests move from the salt room into a temperate relaxation room then into a snow chamber, boosting the immune system by transitioning between hot and cold environments.

 Bob Henry spoke at the 8th Annual Global Spa and Wellness Summit (GSWS), held in Marrakesh, Morocco.
-The Summit shines a light on the $3.4 trillion wellness industry and was attended by futurists, economists, and wellness experts.
-He presented a ”Peek Into the Future” about the impact the design of architecture and interiors can have on the emerging trends within the wellness sector.
+The Summit highlights the $3.4-trillion wellness industry and was attended by futurists, economists, and wellness experts.
+He presented a Peek Into the Future about the impact of architecture and interior design on emerging trends within the wellness sector.